Last Updated: October, 2023

 - Low power consumption:

 NB-IoT is a fit for low-power applications and devices.
-NB-IoT is well-suited for power-saving applications where battery-powered devices need a longer runtime.
+NB-IoT is well-suited for power-saving applications where battery-powered devices need a longer runtime. - Wide area coverage:

 NB-IoT covers a wide range that allows many devices to connect over an extended distance.
-Relying on cellular networks, it has good infrastructure accessibility and can connect to remote locations as well.
+Relying on cellular networks, it has good infrastructure accessibility and can connect to remote locations as well. - In-door penetration:

 NB-IoT has a decent penetration capability and, as such, can connect with IoT devices that are indoors inside homes or buildings.
-Furthermore, it can even penetrate underground areas too, making it an ideal fit for indoors, outdoors, or underground applications.
+Furthermore, it can even penetrate underground areas too, making it an ideal fit for indoors, outdoors, or underground applications. - Lower implementation cost:

+From hardware cost to connectivity charges, NB-IoT is a pocket-friendly choice for even large-scale IoT applications.
 Therefore, NB-IoT can be used for any such IoT applications where the solution has the mentioned needs or constraints.

-How does narrow-band IoT work?
+How does narrowband IoT work?

 NB-IoT is a wireless connectivity standard designed to connect IoT devices and operate them through mobile carrier networks.
 NB-IoT’s use of low bandwidth signals is what separates NB-IoT from cellular technologies like GSM and LTE.
 NB-IoT operates as a subset of LTE and has the lower bandwidth of a single narrowband of 200kHz.
+Therefore, NB-IoT is quite suitable for IoT applications where small bits of data have to be shared frequently, as there are no duty cycle limitations.

 Is LoRaWAN a narrowband?

 The answer is no. LoRaWAN (Long Range Wide Area Network) is not a narrowband like NB-IoT as it operates on globally unlicensed sub-GHz frequencies that are wider than those used by licensed NB-IoT.
+However, it is quite close to NB-IoT in terms of characteristics such as lower data rate, wide coverage, low power consumption, and so on.

 What is LTE-M?
 LTE-M vs. NB-IoT